Skip to main content

 Resources for The Dual-Career Search

-How to Lay the Groundwork for a Spousal/Partner Hire provides additional insights on the process from the perspective of university administration.
+How to Lay the Groundwork for a Spousal/Partner Hire provides additional insights on the process from the perspective of university administration, and What to Expect When You Are the 'Partner Accommodation' offers insight from the partner's perspective.

 Some items to consider while making these decisions: